 One of the must-visit places in Switzerland, when you want to be in the mountains but not somewhere full of foreigners, is Leukerbad.
 Located in the Swiss Alps at 1,402 meters and surrounded by higher peaks, this place is perfect in winter when you want to see some snow.
 It’s also full of fun summer activities so any time of year is great.

 The best thing to do here is to get out and enjoy nature!
 In snow, there is skiing and sledding right on the edge of town.
 You can also cable car up to the Gemmi Pass and ski from here.
-In summer, you can hike in these areas and year around there are enjoyable views over the Alps including the Matterhorn.
+In summer, you can hike in these areas, and year-round there are enjoyable views over the Alps including the Matterhorn.

 HOW TO REACH – The best way to visit Leukerbad is via your own wheels or bus.
 There is no train stop here.
 We found it very easy to drive here even in winter.
 Once you are in Leukerbad, it’s easy to walk everywhere.